ACE-IoT-Solutions/volttron-yolo-occupancy/README.md

 EE0008684.

 ## Installation
+To use CUDA, you will need to follow the instructions for setting up the required libraries for your environment.
+You will also need to make sure the user that volttron is running under has access to the CUDA libraries and is a member of the `video` group.

 The agent can be installed using the VOLTTRON™️ Control Panel, or by running the following command from the VOLTTRON™️ root directory:

 ```python scripts/install-agent.py -s YoloOcc -i yoloocc -t yoloocc -f```